 expand its territory despite having sided with the Allies.
 Through

-assassination and other means, militaristic factions had assumed political power
+assassination and other means, militaristic factions had taken political control

 in Japan shortly after World War I.

 suffering what it felt were repeated humiliations, Japan in the 1920s believed that it was